RMI/SWEET_python/README.md

 # SWEET_python
 This repo contains code for a Python port of the methane emissions portions of the US Environmental Protection Agency's Solid Waste Emissions Estimation Tool (SWEET).
 SWEET is a first-order decay model for estimating methane emissions from municipal waste, similar to the IPCC Waste Model from the 2006 report.
-This python port does not contain the portions of the SWEET model for calculating non-methane emissions.
+This python port does not contain the portions SWEET for calculating non-methane emissions.
 The original Excel model is available at https://globalmethane.org/resources/details.aspx?resourceid=5176.
 A user manual is also available at that site.

 # Installation
 After following these steps, SWEET_python can be imported:
+1) Use an existing python environment or create one with conda or venv. e.g. `conda create -n "sweet"`
-1) Clone this repo (in a terminal, write `git clone https://github.com/RMI/SWEET_python.git`)
+2) Clone this repo (in a terminal, write `git clone https://github.com/RMI/SWEET_python.git`)
-2) cd into the SWEET_python directory, then write `pip install .`
+3) cd into the SWEET_python directory, then write `pip install -e .` to install in editable mode, which allows editing the code.
+Updates to the code in the repo should be automatically reflected in the installed package.
+If they are not, reinstall it.

 # Usage